-Career mentoring is an important step in preparing students for the workforce.
-It helps boost a student’s confidence and trust within themselves, and has a positive effect on their job satisfaction in the future.
+Career mentoring is an important step in preparing mentees for the workforce.
+It helps boost a mentee’s confidence and trust within themselves, and has a positive effect on their job satisfaction in the future

 There are four key principles in career mentoring.

-- Introduce the student to a workplace and the variety of roles within it.
+- Introduce the mentee to a workplace and the variety of roles within it.

-- Engage the student in career conversations about your job and the education and career decisions that led you to it.
-At the same time encourage your student to talk about their interests and ideas.
+- Engage the mentee in career conversations about your job and the education and career decisions that led you to it.
+At the same time encourage your mentee to talk about their interests and ideas.
 Offer lots of opportunities for them to ask you questions.

-- Provide a series of workplace activities that will allow the student to actively connect to your job.
+- Provide a series of workplace activities that will allow the mentee to actively connect to your job.
 This approach can result in rich career conversations.

-- Encourage further exploration of their possible career path in your industry sector by helping them identify possible next steps they could take to check out options or firm up ideas.
+- Encourage further exploration of possible career paths in your industry sector by helping them identify possible next steps they could take to encourage students to check out options or firm up ideas.

 Mentoring can take place in any setting.
 There are no hard and fast rules.